 That’s the beauty (well, one of the beauties) of the customer data platform:

-Your contacts’ first-party data syncs with all your other martech, updates upon each interaction those solutions track (email opens, ad clicks, site sessions), and unifies into their respective CDP profiles moments later — not hours, days, or weeks later.
+- Your first-party data syncs with all your other tech, updates upon each interaction those solutions track (email opens, ad clicks, site sessions), and unifies into their respective CDP profiles moments later — not hours, days, or weeks later.

-The lengthy time lags traditionally associated with segment creation, optimization, and hand-off to marketers from their IT teams are a thing of the past with the CDP.
+The lengthy time lags traditionally associated with segment creation, optimization, and hand-off to marketers, customer experience teams, and other technology users from their IT teams are a thing of the past with the customer data platform.

-Now, intricate, dynamic customer segmentation is substantially streamlined when marketing professionals connect their CDPs to related technologies — CRMs, ESPs, and the countless other acronymed martech solutions — as they constantly and immediately update.
+Now, intricate, dynamic customer segmentation is substantially streamlined when growth-focused teams connect their CDPs to related technologies — CRMs, ESPs, and the countless other acronymed tools — as they constantly and immediately update.

 Enhancing your digital advertising ROI with a customer data platform

-None of the core objectives associated with your strategy — including and especially improving your targeted advertising ROI — will come to fruition without three things:
+You undoubtedly have many goals for your customer engagement program.
+None of your core objectives associated with your strategy — including and especially improving your targeted advertising ROI — will come to fruition, though, without:

 - 1) A concerted focus on consumer privacy in every marketing activity